Syncfusion AI Assistant

 </script>

-Tip: Only inject modules you actually use to keep bundle size smaller.
+Note: Inject only the modules you actually use to keep the bundle size smaller.

 Populate Chart with Data

-This section explains how to plot the following JSON data to the chart.
+This section explains how to bind JSON data to the chart.

 • Add a series object to the chart using the series property.
 Map the fields month and sales in the JSON data to the xName and yName properties of the series, and set the JSON data to the dataSource property.

-Since the JSON contains category data, set the valueType for the horizontal axis to Category.
-By default, the axis valueType is Numeric.
+• Since the JSON contains category data, set the valueType for the horizontal axis to Category.
+By default, the axis valueType is Double.

 <template>